siscomando/webapp/README.md

     >
     <sc-timeline>
 ```
-In sc-timeline the returned JSON after "GET" in `url` attribute must be a list
+In sc-timeline the returned JSON after "GET" from `url` attribute must be a list
 of objects containing the fields:
 ```
 {
-  "comments": [
+  "comments": [ // An object <<comments>> containing a list of objects...
     {
       "_id": {
         "$oid": "5567946df2c38227342abf69"